mizterp/butter/README.md

 ## BUG... in construction
+* For this to work on the whole corpus, the 'corpus' being all the text lines for the webpage in question, the tfidf.js script is not accurrate.
-* I think the tfidf_corpus function in tfidf.js is wrong, it should be all the tfs of a word wrt to a doc squared, and then take all the docs, sum them & sqrt that...
+* the tfidf_corpus function in tfidf.js is wrong, it should be all the tfs of a word wrt to a doc squared, and then take all the docs, sum them & sqrt that...

 ## Requirements